Photo from LDS.org

 However, he wasn’t ordained to the apostleship until May 3 because he still had commitments as a judge.
-On the shift from judge to apostle, Elder Oaks said,
+On the shift from judge to apostle, President Oaks said,

 Many years ago, Thomas Jefferson coined the metaphor, "the wall between church and state."
 I have heard the summons from the other side of the wall.
 I’m busy making the transition from one side of the wall to the other.